 Over years of sustained interest in African American history, Margaret had amassed a collection of clippings from newspapers and magazines.
 Deciding to downsize, she asked a friend what she should do with her collection.
 To Margaret’s amazement, her friend, Donna Hollie, said, “I know someone who will publish those.”
 Donna put her in touch with a publisher and they negotiated an arrangement that led to Margaret’s third book, African American News in the Baltimore Sun 1870-1927.
 Why the Sun?
 Many of her clippings were from the Sun newspaper which years earlier had routinely run a column about Baltimore history.
 So it was natural that her book would focus on that publication.
 Also, she wanted to know what the larger community was saying about colored, Negro, African Americans.
 A Sun executive informed her of copyright rules that dictated that her work end in 1927.

 And so began a three-year search into the files that would fill her pages.
-Information from other sources such as the Afro-American Newspaper were occasionally consulted to document or confirm what was said.
+Information from other sources such as the Afro-American Newspaper were occasionally consulted to confirm what was said.
 The book includes references to Negro baseball leagues, founders of the NAACP, the man who subdued President McKinley's assassin, and international events that impacted the lives of African Americans.

-Leaders rose primarily from the Black Church and much about church history can be found.
+Leaders rose primarily from the Black Church, and much about church history can be found.
 Researchers and genealogists will appreciate references to marriage licenses, obituaries, and the names of high school graduates.
 A comprehensive index lists the names and events mentioned.
 This book is a starting point for anyone connected with Maryland who is interested in African American history during the period covered.